First home buyers can pick up great value with a house and land package. Here's what you need to know.

 Mortgage Choice offers a selection of online guides packed with information for first home buyers.
 There's even a Guide on construction loans.

-Better still, talk to your local Mortgage Choice home loan expert for tailored advice on how much you can afford to borrow for your first home and the loan that is right for your needs.
+Advice for house and land packages in Sydney and Melbourne can differ for less densely populated cities.
+If you have questions, you can talk to your local Mortgage Choice home loan expert for tailored advice on how much you can afford to borrow for your first home and find the loan that is right for your needs.